dthor1981/test/README.md

 This project was generated as a coding assignment for Charon Tech.
 This site in no way is associated with the Charon Tech.
 All commands should work below except for testing.

+Modules below should be installed but just incase.

-Please note that you will need to install JSON Server(https://github.com/typicode/json-server) to simulate backend data.
+Please note that you may need to install JSON Server(https://github.com/typicode/json-server) to simulate backend data.
 npm install -g json-server

-After Json-server install, please run command '$ json-server --watch db.json --port 3004'.
+Please run command *****'json-server --watch db.json --port 3004'****.
 The Port must be set to 3004.

-Please install Angular Cli(https://github.com/angular/angular-cli) and run 'ng serve'.
+If needed, please install Angular Cli(https://github.com/angular/angular-cli) and run *****'ng serve --host 0.0.0.0 --port 4201'*****.
 Some magic should happen on port 4200.

 Thank you.